Jacques44/node-red-contrib-traffic/README.md

   This nodes accepts a `msg` and sends it according to its internal state.
 Its state may be `passing` or `blocking`

-  If in passing mode, a green circle is shown under the node and any incoming message is allowed and be ``sent`` If in blocing mode, a red circle is shown under the node and any incoming message is ``dropped``.
+  If in passing mode, a green circle is shown under the node and any incoming message is allowed and be ``sent`` If in blocking mode, a red circle is shown under the node and any incoming message is ``dropped``.

-  The `passing mode` is set by sending a message which will fit the configuration based on a property name and a regex.
+  The `passing mode` is set by sending a message which fit the configuration based on a property name and a regex.
   The `blocking mode` is also set by configuration

-  It's possible to let the control messages be sent by checking the right checkbox
+  It's possible to let the control messages pass by checking the right checkbox

   I's also possible to configure the node in passing mode or blocking at startup